First Nations People in Canada

 The Pas (Manitoba)

-originated with the Cree word opa meaning "a narrow place" or opaskweow, "narrow between high banks."
+originated with the Cree word opa meaning "a narrow place" or opaskweow meaning "narrow between high banks."

-is a Seneca word that means "crossing of a stream" or "carrying place," that describes an old portage in the area.
+is a Seneca word that means "crossing of a stream" or "carrying place," which describes an old portage in the area.

 is a word of Mi'kmaq or Maliseet origin, which has been translated as "land of moose" or "retreat of dogs," referring to its fine hunting grounds.